 Star Baggage Company changed to Star Transfer Line, and continued to grow.
 Star began to branch out into many segments of the transportation industry.
 With the advent of the motorcar and truck, the company started to use more trucks in their operation and soon grew to be a respectable local cartage, warehousing and contract carriage company in and around Grand Rapids.

-During these same years, they began investing in Associated Truck Lines, also struggling to stay solvent, and became the major force behind that company as well as saw it become the largest intrastate carrier in Michigan, and later become a large regional carrier.
+Around 1933, the Bylengas purchased the bankrupt Interstate Motor Freight System and evolved it into the largest common carrier in the country by World War II.
+Reaching national dimensions, Interstate was chosen as the civilian carrier to supply non-military needs such as food and supplies to the Army when it executed mobilization maneuvers right before the war.
+During these same years Star invested in Associated Truck Lines, also struggling to stay solvent, and nurtured them into becoming the largest intrastate carrier in Michigan, and later a large regional carrier.
 Unfortunately, as a result of these heavy concentrations of trucking power in the hand of one family, the Federal Trade Commission, in the mid-1940’s ordered them to reduce their control over these companies.
-The decision was made to sell Interstate Systems, then at the peak of its success, and to concentrate their efforts on the challenge that confronted them at Associated.
+Star sold Interstate Systems at the peak of its success, and concentrated efforts on the challenge that stood before them with Associated.